-In this step-guide on how to build good habits we'll introduce the art of habit building and the importance of them, to then get into matter with the step-by-step.
+In this step-guide on how to build good habits, we'll introduce the art of habit building and the importance of them.

 (This post is mainly inspired in Atomic Habits, James Clear)